 “Appointment as Collection Agent for Limited Payments: Seller hereby appoints Fiverr as Seller’s Limited Payment Collection Agent to exclusively receive payments (through its payment service provider, if applicable) from Buyer and remit such payments to Seller.
 Seller agrees that the payment made by Buyer to Fiverr shall be deemed equivalent to the payment made directly to Seller.”

 This could indicate that Fiverr does not want to act as a seller and buyer, but only as an intermediary and collection service provider.
 Whether this is sufficient, may be doubted.
 Clearly express with whom one contracts as a “buyer” and with whom not, do not do this the terms and conditions in my opinion.
-This could indicate that the risk is borne by Fiverr, which is the beneficiary in case of doubt.
+This could suggest that the risk is borne by Fiverr, which in case of doubt is the recipient of the service.

-The uncertainties here also lie in functions such as these
+The uncertainties also lie in functions such as this

-“A Fiverr Studio allows certain sellers to collaborate with each other and offer a multi-service gig (a “Studio Gig”) to buyers.”
+“A Fiverr Studio enables certain sellers to work together and offer buyers a multi-service gig (a “Studio Gig”).

-In case of doubt, at least under German law, this construction would be a GbR, with all the legal consequences (civil and tax) that this entails.
+In case of doubt, at least under German law, this construction would be a GbR, with all the legal consequences (civil and tax law) that this entails.

 Furthermore, it should be noted that GTC regulate that one may only use Fiverr as a means of payment, that all communication must take place via Fiverr and that one must also provide proof of performance in the Fiverr system in order to receive payments from Fiverr.